ctm/Bataan-Memorial-Death-March/README.md

 I started my 2023 season training using a Kelty Tioga 5500 my sister and brother-in-law bought me after my previous one broke (on March 6th, 2021).
 At some point, the bottom most horizontal tube broke and I patched it with duct tape.
-The duct tape held well, but I dis not want to risk one of the uprights breaking, so I bought a new pack and began using it on Monday, February 6th, 2023.
+The duct tape held well, but I did not want to risk one of the uprights breaking, so I bought a new pack and began using it on Monday, February 6th, 2023.